The Jeep Dana 30

 Here are some photos I found on the internet of a Dana 30 install in a Ranger.

 Owners Description – “I have custom made all of the suspension links.
 The lower arms are 1.75″ dia. .250 wall DOM with factory bushings on the axle end and Currie Johnny Joints on the frame end.
 The uppers are 1.25″ dia. .25 wall dom.
 Both uppers and lowers are threaded for full adjustability.
 The frame brackets are all designed and custom made by me.
 They mount where the factory trans crossmember mounted and now has a custom tube crossmember ran between them.
-I am running 6 inch Rock Krawler XJ springs on the front and Superlift leaves on the back.
+I am running 6-inch Rock Krawler XJ springs on the front and Superlift leaves on the back.
 I am running 4.10 gears with the stock 2.9 motor and a swapped in 5 speed Mazda transmission.
-The motor has a MSD Blaster coil, and a K&N conical filter mounted behind the battery via a custom aluminum tube made by me as well.
-I also swapped in a late model explorer disc brake rear end an a late model ranger one-piece rear driveshaft.
-I have 33 inch Swamper radials on it now, but have plans for 35’s with a 5.0 swap in the future.”
+The motor has an MSD Blaster coil, and a K&N conical filter mounted behind the battery via a custom aluminum tube made by me as well.
+I also swapped in a late model Ford Explorer disc brake rear end and a late model Ranger one-piece rear driveshaft.
+I have 33-inch Swamper radials on it now but have plans for 35’s with a 5.0 swap in the future.”